isomerpages/mse/_issues/2-clean-land.md

 		<p>However, we can do better.
 In 2018, only about half of the total amount of paper and cardboard waste were recycled and just 4% of plastics were recycled.</p>
 		<p>We aim to increase the recycling rate to 70% by 2030.</p>
 	</div>
-	<input type="checkbox" id="title10"  /><label for="title10">Our Efforts: Ramping Up The Infrastructure</label>
+	<input type="checkbox" id="title10"  /><label for="title10">Our Efforts</label>
 	<div class="accordion-content">
-		<p>Previously, every 5 blocks shared one recycling bin.</p>
+		<p>More than 80,000 bins have been placed in HDB and landed estates across the island.</p>
-		<p>Now, there are recycling bins placed at every block in public housing estates.
-If you live in public housing developments launched after 2014, you will have dual chutes for refuse and recyclables on your floor.</p>
+		<p>Since April 2018, all new non-landed private residential developments above four storeys are required to install dual chutes for refuse and recyclables.
+All condominiums have also been required to provide one recycling per block since August 2018.</p>
-		<p>Recycling bins are also given to every household living in landed homes.
-All condominiums will also have recycling bins within their estates.</p>
+		<p>We will continue to make recycling accessible to all residents.</p>
 	</div>
 </div>